quinb96/PyMusicPlayer/README.rst

-PyMusicPlayer
-A music player I created using tkinter in Python.
+PyMusicPlayer is a music player I created using tkinter in Python.

 Run this script by opening your terminal and typing::